FraunhoferIVI/helyos-documentation/docs/source/1-the-helyos-framework/software-components.rst

 1. connection to rabbitMQ server
 2. registration in helyOS yard (check in)
 3. report sensors and agent states to helyOS core.
-4. receive assignments and instant actions from helyOS core
+4. receive assignments and instant action commands from helyOS core
 5. communicate with other agents and devices in the same rabbitMQ network

 Source Code: https://github.com/FraunhoferIVI/helyOS-agent-sdk